Infinitely Recyclable

 Recycled aluminum saves 95% of the energy needed to make new aluminum.

-We could save over $800 million for the U.S economy each year by recycling all of our aluminum beverage cans.
+We could save more than $1 billion for the U.S economy each year by recycling all of our aluminum beverage cans.

-Recycled aluminum makes up 80% of U.S. aluminum production.
+Recycled aluminum makes up more than 80% of U.S. aluminum production.

 Recycling More Aluminum Than Ever